What is the Part IV Exam?

 - Case Management

-DIM consists of 10 stations which are allotted four minutes per station.
-During the DIM portion, you will be viewing radiographs, diagnostic images, and other clinical data.
+DIM consists of 20 stations which are allotted two minutes per station.
+During the DIM portion, you will be viewing diagnostic images on a monitor and answering two questions related to the images.

 Chiropractic Technique consists of five stations with five minutes allotted to complete each station.
 During the Chiropractic Technique portion, you will be required to read instructions and set up for spinal and extremity adjustments.